 A bunch of things I’ve been reading are about intention, focus and mindfulness.
 For example, at the top of the “To Do” list I should put my purpose for doing this.
-So, for example, the list of tasks I have for urgent client matters has the header “To delight and relieve my clients” on it.
+So, for example, the list of tasks I have for urgent retainer matters has the header “To delight and relieve my people” on it.
 Another list has “To have a healthy and attractive body”.
 Basically, I have a “to do” list for most of my “Big Rocks” core values.
 It’s nicer to research dishwashers if the task is part of “To have a pleasant living environment”.
 Tracy points out that one of the reasons to align tasks with your core values is so that you’ll drop tasks that do NOT align with one of your core values.
 This is why I haven’t managed to blanch and freeze a pile of beans someone gave me.
 I ought to.
 But it just isn’t my priority on any of my “to do” lists other than “urgent”.

 I don’t remember if Brian Tracy said it, but somewhere I picked up the idea of using the “Thinking Fast and Thinking Slow” idea to stop and engage my deeper brain for what I should be doing next.
 What’s the best thing I could be doing RIGHT NOW?
 Basically, step outside of my panicked headlong sprint through the day, take a breath, pause, and let the governor part of my brain have a moment to speak.
 It’s 3 PM.
 I have sixteen things on my “to do” list.
 Which do I go do now?